Code of Ethics

 4.20 RELATIONS WITH ANTITRUST AUTHORITIES AND REGULATORY BODIES

 Each Interpump Group company guarantees full and scrupulous compliance with the antitrust regulations and the rules of market regulatory authorities.
 Interpump Group companies do not withhold or delay the supply of information requested by the antitrust authorities and/or other regulatory entities for their audit work, actively collaborating with their investigations.

 Any grants, subsidies, and loans obtained from the European Union, the Italian Government, or any other Public Authority, even of modest value and/or amount, must be utilized for the purposes for which they were requested and granted.

 Likewise, in the case of participation in publicly disclosed procedures, the recipients of this Code must work in compliance with the law and proper commercial practices, specifically refraining from taking action that might induce Public Administrations to act unduly in favour of Group companies.

 4.22 MASS MEDIA

-The external communication of data or information must be truthful, accurate, clear, transparent, respectful of the dignity and privacy of individuals, coordinated and coherent with the policies of Interpump.
-Information concerning Interpump disseminated to mass media may be disclosed only by the specifically delegated company functions, or with the permission of these latter, in compliance with the procedures set down herein.
+The external communication of data or information must be truthful, accurate, clear, transparent, and respectful of the dignity and privacy of individuals, coordinated and consistent with the policies of the Interpump Group.
+Information about Interpump may only be divulged to the mass media by the specifically authorized business functions, or with their permission, in compliance with the established corporate procedures.

-4.23 ANTI MONEY LAUNDERING
+4.23 LAUNDERING AND TERRORISM

 4.25 INTELLECTUAL PROPERTY

-4. 27 CRIME ORGANIZATION
+4. 27 ORGANIZED CRIME